duff2013/UartEvent/README.md

 4. Transmit Complete<br>

 <b>Transmitting:</b><br>
 > While traditional sending of serial data is byte by byte based this uses a packet based sending.
 By using the Teensy's DMA engine, SerialEvent allows the user to send data and move on very quickly, thus freeing up CPU overhead.
-Since the base class is "Print" most of the normal print statements work as you would expect.<br><br>
+Since the base class is "Stream" most of the normal print statements work as you would expect.<br><br>

 <b>Receiving:</b><br>
 > Users have more control over how they want to capture data using this library using events instead of polling methods.
 While you can use polling, registering events can be quite useful.
 The three events that are currently implemented are explained below:<br>